 (11)

-Consequently, instead of estimating a genome wide mutation, mu, we are now estimating a coefficient vector for the mean and a constant overdispersion value.
+Consequently, instead of estimating a genome wide mutation rate  we are now estimating a coefficient vector for the mean and a constant over-dispersion value.
 For each region to be estimated, a local mutation rate can be reconstructed by equation (11) for accurate background rate and false positive/negative controls.

 We will apply our new method on the 16 African-American and then the 16 Caucasian WGS samples separately.
 Highly recurrent regions in each will be reported and compared.
 Those regions that are unique to either population will be prioritized for detailed validation.

-D-3-e Deliverables

-This aim will create a ranking on the list of regions and variants from Aim 2 to pass to the validation in Aim 4.
+C-3-e Deliverables: This aim will create a ranking on the list of genes, non-coding regions and variants from Aim 2 to pass to the validation in Aim 4.
 We will combine the rankings from the sections above by comparing their corresponding p-values.
 However, we will keep a minimum number of validations of each category.
-Also, we aim to build a web server that summarize our findings and predictions.

-D-4 Validations of key mutations on a larger group

-D-4-a Rationale
+Also, we plan to make our racial disparity rankings of genes and non-coding regions publicly available from the project web server (see data dissemination plan) . [[see deliverable available]]

+Aim 4: To validate specific regions with either germline or somatic mutations suspected of contributing to kidney cancer racial disparity.

-Typically, traditional GWAS studies require thousands of sequenced genomes to associate genetic variants and disease with confidence.
-Therefore, aim II and III may not render the necessary statistical support to associate kidney cancer variants with racial disparities.
-However, in aim II and III, our main intention is to obtain, prioritize and rank 550 genomic regions using our FUNSEQ2 algorithm [39].
+C-4-a Rationale: Typically, traditional GWAS studies require thousands of sequenced genomes to associate genetic variants and disease with confidence.
+Therefore, aim 2 and 3[[consistent way to refer to aims, funseq, &c]] may not render the necessary statistical support to associate kidney cancer variants with racial disparities.
+However, in aim II and III, our main intention is to obtain, prioritize and rank ~550 genomic regions using our FUNSEQ2 algorithm [39].
 These regions will be further processed and validated in aim 4, by using sequences from Yale’s Genitourinary Biospecimen Repository.
-We intend to validate 550 regions (100bp each) for 384 individuals.
+We intend to validate 550[[exact??
+Mention to BRIAN]] regions (100bp each) for 384 individuals.

-To confirm and validate the identified regions, we will assemble a large independent validation cohort from Yale’s Genitourinary Biospecimen Repository.
-The validation cohort will contain both African-Americans and Caucasian with clear cell and papillary RCC to allow comparisons across both histologic type and race.
-Besides confirming an association with kidney cancer, a large cohort will help us better understanding of how frequently hese alterations occur.
+In particular, we will assemble a independent validation cohort from Yale’s Repository.
+This will contain both African-Americans and Caucasian with clear cell and papillary RCC to allow comparisons across both histologic type and race.
+Besides confirming an association with kidney cancer, a large cohort will help us better understanding of how frequently these alterations occur.

-D-4-b Power analysis for the validation cohort

-In the most extreme case, suppose all 550 regions are from common SNPs described in Aim 3.
-With 384 samples ( case control ration = 1), we can safely detect an SNP, which is of >0.1 frequency and 4(heterozygous)/6(homozygous) risk size, with power >0.8134 and alfa < 9e-5.
-Then after bonferroni correction, the corrected P value can be safely less than 0.05.
-In the other extreme, when the all the prioritized regions are genes after pooled rare SNP tests, suppose eventually 25 genes with 2kb length.
-We could still detect regions with risk effect >*** with this number of samples.
+C-4-b Power analysis for the validation cohort: In the most extreme case, suppose all 550 regions are from common SNPs described in Aim 3.
+With 384 samples (case-control ratio = 1:1)[[Is this right??]], we can safely detect a SNP, which is of >0.1 frequency and 4(heterozygous)/6(homozygous) risk size, with power >0.8134 and alfa < 9e-5.
+Then after Bonferroni correction, the corrected P value are considerably less than 0.05.
+In the other extreme, when the all the prioritized regions are genes after pooled rare SNP tests, we suppose 25 genes with 2kb length.
+We could still detect regions with risk effect >*** with this number of samples. [[we need to go over this para]]

 [[JX: